-Public relations and communications may be a great career path for those with public relations, journalism, communications or English degrees.
+If you have a public relations, journalism, communications or English degree, public relations and communications may be a great career path for those with public relations, journalism, communications or English degrees. you.
 You should have exceptional interpersonal skills, enjoy interacting with all types of people, be organized and be good at problem-solving and writing.

 If you're interested in public relations and are just starting out, consider the following options to gain valuable experience.